 In 2021, we are setting concrete TomTom operational targets that contribute to achieving the long-term UN SDG targets, firstly focusing on SDG 5 with our newly developed Diversity & Inclusion strategy.

-TomTom has implemented an Environmental Management System (EMS), which helps us in our efforts to continuously improve our responsible business practices and supports our vision.
+In our TomTom Automotive business, we have integrated environmental management into our quality management system (QMS), which helps us in our efforts to continuously improve our responsible business practices and achieve our vision.

-The EMS is compliant with the requirements of the International Organization for Standardization (ISO) 14001:2015.
-TomTom’s EMS aims to support the business by meeting legal requirements, industry standards, customer/stakeholder requirements and expectations, by minimizing our environmental impact and maximizing our positive contribution to the community we work and live in.
+TomTom’s QMS is compliant with the requirements of the International Organization for Standardization (ISO) 14001:2015.
+The QMS aims to support the business by meeting legal requirements, industry standards, and customer/stakeholder requirements and expectations, helping us minimize our environmental impact and maximize our positive impact in the communities we work and live in.

 TomTom Automotive has been ISO 14001 certified for the ‘Sales, development and delivery of digital maps, navigation software, and services’ since March 2021.
 TomTom’s previous ISO 14001 certification expired in 2020.
 The new management system and certification represent the software focus of the company.